 Please wear clothing and footwear that you feel is appropriate for driving. there are a couple of points that I think worth making below:

-Get dressed!
-I am not a fashion icon but I will not deliver a driving lesson to a pupil wearing pyjamas or onesies.
-You will simply be wasting some of your lesson time while getting dressed.
+Please get dressed!
+I am not a fashion icon but I will do not like delivering a driving lesson to a pupil wearing pyjamas or onesies.

 If you wish to try different styles of footwear for driving there is nothing wrong with that.
 Comfortable air cushion soled trainers will feel different from soled shoes.
 Wellingtons will not work because you will press more than one pedal.
 The next time I see a pupil walking towards the car in high heels will not be the first; though none have yet successfully managed to complete a lesson, or usually move away from the kerb, without changing them.

-Flip flops are worthy of a mention.
-The law is that you must wear footwear which allows you to control the car safely.
-In cases where you have to move your feet unexpectedly it is easy to get flip flops caught so my decision is that they are not appropriate for driving lessons.
+The law is that you must wear footwear which allows you to control the car safely and for this reason it prohibits open toed footwear.
+In cases where you have to move your feet unexpectedly it is easy to get flip flops for example caught or you could find yourself with your toes fractionally above the pedal but the sole underneath which is obviously a control issue.
+Not to mention painful.